Omegaxis213/zooming-out-gifs/README.md

 If you want multiple gifs to play on the same layer as each other, then chain them together with the layer number and then a dash with a consecutive number.
 Eg. gif1-1.gif, gif1-2.gif, gif1-3.gif, etc...

-To select what position each layer starts at, put the x position separated by a y position on separate lines in gifStartingPositions.txt.
+To select what position each layer starts at, put the layer number, and then the coordinate in parentheses on separate lines in gifStartingPositions.txt.

 Eg.

-0 0
+1 (0,0)

-5 2
+2 (5,2)

 This will start the gif off in the top left corner and then start the second layer at the 5th gif to the right from the leftmost side and the 2nd gif down from the topmost side.